-This is the User's Manual is for the P4R533 motherboard.
-Please read this chapter before you use your motherboard and identify which parts of the manual you will need to refer to, if any.
+This is the User's Manual is for the both the mP4G and mP4GL motherboards.
+Anything in this manual that only applies to one board is clearly noted.
+Please read this chapter before you use your motherboard and identify which parts of the manual you will need to refer to.
 Please pay particular attention to the Critical Topics section.